Semantic Calendaring

 Templates are often used to apply sensible defaults and semantic metadata when creating new events and other objects. iCalendar has

-recently introduced two properties supporting semantic metadata: CONCEPT
+recently introduced two properties supporting semantic metadata: CONCEPT and STRUCTURED-DATA.
+Using CONCEPT we are able to

 provide more granular type information that allows CUAs to recognise and process objects differently.

-allows us to capture or generate additional data formats beyond the scope of the iCalendar specification.
+STRUCTURED-DATA allows us to capture or generate additional data formats beyond the scope of the iCalendar specification.
 We can

 embed agreed formats (such as JSON-LD) to enhance CUAs' interoperability.